smuldesign/ShareDataNodemcu/README.md

-# share data between nodemcu's
+# Share Data Between Nodemcu's

 A manual how to connect data from 1 nodemcu with other nodemcu's with Wifi and Adafruit.